sf-wdi-26/modules/w10/d01/m1-angular-intro/readme.md

 app.controller('PokemonCtrl', PokemonCtrl);
 ```

-**or** we can pass our controller an array that contains an array of our dependencies as strings and a function, whose arguments have a 1 to 1 correspondence to the array's items.
+**or** we can pass our controller an array that contains an array of our dependencies as strings and a function, whose arguments have a 1-to-1 correspondence to the array's items.
 This is the more common method.

 ```js
 app.controller('PokemonCtrl', ['$scope', '$http', function($scope, $http) {